What Leaders Need to Know About Organizational Subcultures

 5. Bring in expert help

 A toxic subculture is often caused by deep-lying HR issues.
 For example, if your hiring and onboarding processes are misfiring, or if you need to improve communication with employees, or even if you just need to review compensation so that everyone feels valued.
-Bringing in an expert can be a big help in these circumstances.
+Bringing in an expert can help tackle these issues and improve team cohesion.